vladp/CppOrm/README.txt

 	I tried to generate as many things at possible at compile time to avoid any runtime penalties and to be as 'type-safe as possible.

-	However there is a runtime cost associated with introspecition.
+	However there is a runtime cost associated with introspection.
 	I implemented by having 3 static maps for each Class Type (not instance) They get initialized as part of static initialization and then used at runtime.